-Our StoryWho we are & what we do.
+Our StoryWho we are, what we do, and a bit of history.

 Who We Are…

-Northeastern Pennsylvania (NEPA) Regional Ski for Light (SFL) and Sports for Health (SFH) is a regional group of Ski for Light International.
+Northeastern Pennsylvania Regional Ski for Light and Sports for Health is a regional affiliate of Ski for Light International.
+(Friends call us NEPA Regional or NEPA SFL-SFH.)
 Our purpose is assisting visually impaired individuals to participate in, and enjoy, a variety of outdoor activities in both the winter and summer.

-We are a small group of 30-60 adults who gather in a casual atmosphere to enjoy indoor and outdoor activities, as well as each other’s friendship.
+We are a small group of 30-or so adults who gather in a casual atmosphere to enjoy indoor and outdoor activities, as well as each other’s friendship.
 All activities are available to all participants, and are located in or around the facility.
-Transportation is provided to activities at off-site locales.

 The NEPA Sports for Health program was started in 1979, and the NEPA Ski for Light program in 1982.
 On 16 October 2000, NEPA SFL/SFH was Incorporated in the State of Pennsylvania as a non-profit 501(C)(3) organization.
 Our purpose as stated in the Articles of Incorporation is “to arrange and coordinate recreational sports and related activities that bring sighted and blind individuals together in an effort to enable blind individuals to participate in and experience such activities that may require sighted assistance.”
 The motto of Ski for Light is “If I can do this, I can do anything.”

 We are an all volunteer organization with both guides (sighted) and participants (vision impaired or blind) paying their own way.
 The management of the organization consists of a ten member Board of Directors.
 Board members are guides and participants chosen from both programs.